RyanScottLewis/rulebook/README.md

 ## _Notice_

-The format has changed since version 0.1.1.
-Check out the example below:
+The format is _back_ to what it was before 0.2.2!

 ## Simple Example